arduino/actions/libraries/report-size-deltas/README.md

 ### `size-deltas-reports-artifact-name`

-Name of the workflow artifact that contains the memory usage data, as specified to the actions/upload-artifact action via the name argument
+Name of the workflow artifact that contains the memory usage data, as specified to the actions/upload-artifact action via the name argument.
+Default "size-deltas-reports".

 ### `github-token`